wp-plugins/content-aware-sidebars/readme.txt

 = 0.8.3 =

-* Added: Danish and Italian translation
+* Added: danish and italian translation
 * Fixed: sidebar query might be larger than max_join_size
 * Fixed: row content in admin overview would be loaded with post types with matching keys